 I made some more great Indian curries the other night.
-The Patak curry pastes and cooking sauces are great!
+The Patak curry pastes and cooking sauces are really good!
 I used the Pataks Biryani Paste with this curry last night.
 Basic genesis of the recipe comes from Jamie’s Food Revolution: Rediscover How to Cook Simple, Delicious, Affordable Meals, one of my favorite new cookbooks.
 The chicken curry is pictured to the left here.
 The vegetable jalfrezi is to the right.

 - 1 pound chicken tenders, cut into 1 inch pieces

 - 1 fresh green chili I used a red one

 - a thumb-sized piece of fresh ginger, minced